Tewksbury Township, New Jersey: Education

-Old Turnpike School with 214 students in grades 5–8.
+Old Turnpike School with 186 students in grades 5 - 8.
 Tewksbury Elementary School was recognized in 2011 as a Blue Ribbon School by the United States Department of Education.
 Old Turnpike School was one of nine schools in New Jersey honored in 2020 by the National Blue Ribbon Schools Program, which recognizes high student achievement.

 The original elementary school, Sawmill, opened in 1951 and was sold in 2003 for $1 million to the Hunterdon County Educational Services Commission.

 Public school students in ninth through twelfth grades attend Voorhees High School in Lebanon Township (although the mailing address is Glen Gardner), which also serves students from Califon Borough, Glen Gardner Borough, Hampton Borough, High Bridge Borough and Lebanon Township.
-As of the 2018–19 school year, the high school had an enrollment of 982 students and 83.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2021–22 school year, the high school had an enrollment of 780 students and 76.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
 The school is part of the North Hunterdon-Voorhees Regional High School District, which also includes students from Bethlehem Township, Clinton Town, Clinton Township, Franklin Township, Lebanon Borough and Union Township who attend North Hunterdon High School in Annandale.

 Eighth grade students from all of Hunterdon County are eligible to apply to attend the high school programs offered by the Hunterdon County Vocational School District, a county-wide vocational school district that offers career and technical education at its campuses in Raritan Township and at programs sited at local high schools, with no tuition charged to students for attendance.

+Historic district

+The Oldwick Historic District is a 170 acre national historic district located along County Route 517 (Main Street), Church, King, James, Joliet and William streets in the historic Oldwick neighborhood of Tewksbury Township.

+The community has been settled since the 1740s, when Ralph Smith bought land in the northern part of Oldwick.
+The construction of the Zion Lutheran Church in 1749 (remodeled in 1831) is a fixture of the community, as it utilizes the architectural style of vernacular Gothic/Greek revival.
+Other notable properties include the Tewksbury Inn (built in 1800 in the Colonial Revival architectural style) and the Oldwick Methodist Church (built in 1865 in the Romanesque architectural style).

+The district was added to the National Register of Historic Places on November 14, 1988, for its significance in architecture, commerce, and industry, and has a total of 127 contributing buildings, 12 contributing structures, and one contributing site.
+Many of the buildings were documented by the Historic American Buildings Survey.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 99.22 mi of roadways, of which 82.81 mi were maintained by the municipality, 15.39 mi by Hunterdon County and 1.02 mi by the New Jersey Department of Transportation.

 There are several roadways that traverse the township.
-Interstate 78 passes through the Township, and is accessible via Oldwick Road (County Route 523) at Exit 24.
-County Route 517 also passes through the Township.
+Interstate 78 passes through the township, and is accessible via Oldwick Road (County Route 523) at Exit 24.
+County Route 517 also passes through the township.